Extravenger/BloodHound-Ingestors/README.md

 Source: https://github.com/c3c/ADExplorerSnapshot.py.git

-Download and Execute the binary from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/adexplorer) in the environment you want to collect information from and capture a snapshot.<br>
+[Download](https://learn.microsoft.com/en-us/sysinternals/downloads/adexplorer) and Execute the binary in the environment you want to collect information from and capture a snapshot.<br>
 We can then convert the snapshot into JSON files that BloodHound can ingest!

 - `python3 ADExplorerSnapshot.py <FILENAME>.dat`